-Researchers at biotechnology companies, academic research labs, and other facilities discover a molecular compound or new insight that has a potential impact on a disease.
-To better understand the science behind their discovery, researchers conduct various small-scale experiments to see how the compound may work, its potential side effects or toxicity, and other basic information like how best to give it.4,5
+Researchers at biotechnology companies, academic research labs, and other institutions discover a molecular compound or new insight that has a potential impact on a disease.
+To better understand the science behind their discoveries, researchers conduct various small-scale experiments to see how a compound may work, its potential side effects or toxicity, and other basic information like how best to dose.4,5

 Step 2: Preclinical Trials

 Before testing the compound in humans, researchers begin preclinical trials in vivo and in vitro.
 In vivo experiments take place inside of a living organism while in vitro experiments take place outside of a living organism such as in a test tube or petri dish.
 If the clinical trials show promise, the researchers submit an investigational new drug (IND) application to the Food and Drug Administration (FDA).4,6

 The investigational new drug (IND) application step includes submitting the preclinical trial results, information on the drug’s composition, and a plan for clinical trials in humans.
 The FDA reviews the IND application to verify the information is sufficient and assure that clinical trial participants will not be put at unreasonable risk of harm.4